Medicare and dental coverage: Key takeaways

 - For seniors who have no dental coverage, a variety of programs can help them obtain dental care.

-(Some Medigap insurers offer their members the option to buy additional policies that cover some dental and vision costs or provide discounts on those services.)
+(Some Medigap insurers offer their members the option to bundle their coverage with additional policies that cover some dental and vision costs or provide discounts on those services.)

 So even with a very solid health plan via Original Medicare + Medigap + Part D prescription drug coverage, dental care is an out-of-pocket expense.
 And that’s becoming an increasing challenge as the cost of dental care rises: From 1990 to 2016, average per-capita spending on dental care increased by 81 percent (after adjusting to keep all of the amounts in 2016 dollars).